 What Is Column?

-There are different types of columns used in structures.
-Columns can be classified depending upon several conditions, which are
+There are different column types used in structures.
+The types of Columns can be classified depending upon several conditions, which are

 Square or rectangular columns are mostly used in building construction.
-These types of columns are economically good and easy to construct because of it’s easy shuttering and reinforcement placement.
+These types of columns are economically good and easy to construct because of their easy shuttering and reinforcement placement.

 L type columns are used in boundary wall construction and in the turning of metro rail or in flyover construction.